-The national lockdowns over the last year have given us the opportunity to discover local green space, that we may not have known about before the pandemic.
-Some of our usual outlets for stress, such as going to pubs and bars, leisure centres and non-essential shops, are currently inaccessible, and so it makes sense that we have turned to walks in nature as a method of stress-release.
-As we start to think of coming out of lockdown and look forward to getting back to our new ‘normal’, it’s worth remembering the importance of being outside in nature for the many benefits this can bring to our physical and mental wellbeing.
+The national lockdowns over the last year have encouraged many of us to focus on discovering the enjoyment of our local green spaces that we may not have thought of making use of prior to the pandemic.
+Some of our pre-pandemic outlets for stress, such as going to a pub/bar, the gym/leisure centre, and non-essential shopping, have been inaccessible, and so it has made sense that we turned to walks in nature and ‘just being’ in green spaces as a method of stress-release.
+As restrictions are eased and we start to come out of lockdown, and look forward to getting back to a relative ‘normal’, it’s worth retaining this new focus on using nature to de-stress so that we can continue to enjoy the many benefits that it brings to our mental and physical wellbeing.
 Being in nature can take many forms, such as walking in the woods, watching the tide come in, watching the flow of a stream or river, listening to birds, watching the clouds, feeling the breeze on our face, or listening to the wind rustling through the leaves on the trees.

 How much time do we need to spend in nature to feel the benefit?